Md-Musfikur-Rahman/summarizer/README.md

 #### About

-Summarize is developed and maintained by [Your Name or Organization].
+Summarize is developed and maintained by [Md Musfikur Rahman](https://musfikur.com).
 It was created with the goal of simplifying reading and enhancing information consumption.
 We hope Summarize proves to be a valuable tool for users seeking efficient access to information in the digital age.

 ---